 The average age of onset of AML is 67, with slightly more men than women getting the disease.
 Chemotherapy is effective in about two-thirds of patients, but older patients don’t respond as well.
 As with all cancers, the earlier AML is detected, the better the prospective outcome, but today there is no screening test to find AML before symptoms occur, and the symptoms themselves — which include weight loss, fatigue, fever and night sweats — could point to any number of other conditions or diseases.

-The Canadian-born Jackson Laboratory assistant professor has figured out a way to profile blood tumor cells that offers a powerful new prognostic tool, and is now exploring strategies for targeting AML before it even starts.
+The Canadian-born Jackson Laboratory associate professor has figured out a way to profile blood tumor cells that offers a powerful new prognostic tool, and is now exploring strategies for targeting AML before it even starts.

 Joining JAX for her first faculty position in 2012, following her postdoc at Dana-Farber Cancer Institute and Children’s Hospital in Boston, Trowbridge has already published research in top journals and has captured the attention of several prominent funding organizations.
 She has earned a New Scholar Award in Aging from The Lawrence Ellison Foundation, a National Cancer Institute Provocative Questions Initiative award, a Maine Cancer Foundation grant and a newly announced V Scholar award from The V Foundation for Cancer Research.